fredhutchio/RNAseq/concepts/class4.md

 - small RNAseq
   - [RNA sequencing: advances, challenges and opportunities](https://www.nature.com/articles/nrg2934)
   - [Experimental design, preprocessing, normalization and differential expression analysis of small RNA sequencing experiments](https://silencejournal.biomedcentral.com/articles/10.1186/1758-907X-2-2)
+    - Prior to the advent of new, deep sequencing methods, small RNA (sRNA) discovery was dependent on Sanger sequencing, which was time-consuming and limited knowledge to only the most abundant sRNA.
+The innovation of large-scale, next-generation sequencing has exponentially increased knowledge of the biology, diversity and abundance of sRNA populations.
+    - There are several biologically relevant and functionally diverse classes of sRNA of specific sizes and produced by different, genetically separable pathways.
+These include miRNA, small interfering RNA (siRNA) and the animal-specific Piwi-interacting RNA (piRNA, originally called repeat-associated siRNA or rasiRNA)
+    - All of these kinds of sRNA can be identified by generating sRNA sequencing libraries from size-selected populations of RNA that are approximately 18 to 30 nt long.
+Along with these biologically relevant sRNA, RNA degradation products, including fragments of transfer RNA (tRNA) and ribosomal RNA (rRNA), are also sequenced
 - ribo-seq
   - [Ribosome Footprint Profiling of Translation throughout the Genome](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4917602/)
+    - Ribosome profiling has emerged as a technique for measuring translation comprehensively and quantitatively by deep sequencing of ribosome-protected mRNA fragments
+    - By identifying the precise positions of ribosomes, footprinting experiments have unveiled key insights into the composition and regulation of the expressed proteome, including delineating potentially functional micropeptides, revealing pervasive translation on cytosolic RNAs, and identifying differences in elongation rates driven by codon usage or other factors
+    - Includes images/figures
   - [Genome-Wide Analysis in Vivo of Translation with Nucleotide Resolution Using Ribosome Profiling](https://science.sciencemag.org/content/324/5924/218)
 - nascent RNAseq
   - [Nascent RNA Analyses: Tracking Transcription and Its Regulation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6858503/)
+    - Transcription and its control can be tracked indirectly by measuring stable RNAs, or directly by measuring nascent RNAs.
+The latter reveals the immediate regulatory changes in response to developmental, environmental, disease, and metabolic signals
+    - Includes figures

 ## Putting it together